 Throughout the PFM consultation process, the Government of Alberta did not provide municipal stakeholders with any information on how the new costing model would be linked to improved local police services.
 There was no plan, outline or principles to provide stakeholders peace of mind that the cost model was anything other than a download.
 Following the completion of the consultation, the Government of Alberta announced that the cost model would be used to support 300 new RCMP officers and 200 new civilian administrative staff for the province, but provided no information on how these resources would be deployed or whether municipalities would have any input as to how they would be used to address local rural crime challenges.
 Currently, the RCMP shares routine updates on staffing increases linked to the PFM.
 While these updates are appreciated, they continue to have no linkage to any plan or strategy regarding service levels in specific communities.

-RMA is also aware of likely upcoming policing cost increases linked to the recently signed collective bargaining agreement between the Government of Canada and the National Police Federation (NPF), which represents 19,000 RCMP officers below the rank of “Inspector.”
-While the exact financial implications of the agreement are not currently known, it is expected to include a retroactive pay increase for NPF members.
+The Government of Canada has reached an agreement with the National Police Federation (NPF), which represents 19,000 RCMP officers below the rank of “Inspector”.
+This agreement will see NPF member receive significant retroactive pay of over 20%.
 It is crucial that this pay increase not be downloaded onto municipalities that receive RCMP policing under the Provincial Police Services Agreement, as these municipalities had no say into the negotiation of the agreement and are already facing major cost increases due to the new police funding model.

 The Government response also does not reference the resolution’s request that proceeds collected through the model be reinvested into the contributing RMA district.
 The PFM model heavily relies on equalized assessment to determine municipal contribution requirements.
 As equalized assessment has little link to criminal activity and other factors that determine required police service levels, it is especially important that municipalities contributing high amounts due to their equalized assessment have those contributions reinvested into policing services within their regions, rather than used to subsidize policing in a completely different region of the province.